drhaynes/unity-dev-weekly/issues/issue-008.md

 #### [How to successfully manage your game on Early Access](http://www.gamasutra.com/blogs/JoshGe/20160816/279339/The_Alpha_Release_Cycle_Running_a_Successful_EA_Program.php)

-As the saying goes, "Any fool can learn from their own mistakes, the wise man learns from others' mistakes."
+As the saying goes, "Any fool can learn from their own mistakes, the wise man learns from the mistakes of others."
 A really great article on Gamasutra journaling the specific details that go into a successful early access program for your game.
 A must read for anyone planning a release in the near future.

 #### [http://www.gamasutra.com/blogs/JoshGe/20160816/279339/The_Alpha_Release_Cycle_Running_a_Successful_EA_Program.php](http://www.gamasutra.com/blogs/JoshGe/20160816/279339/The_Alpha_Release_Cycle_Running_a_Successful_EA_Program.php)